UPDATED: 12:30 p.m. ET, Feb. 23, 2024

 Family of Tyre Nichols files federal lawsuit

-A federal lawsuit was filed by the family of Tyre Nichols last week against the city of Memphis and its police department.
+A federal lawsuit was filed in April by Nichols’ family against the city of Memphis and its police department.
 According to the $550 million suit, the officers who brutally beat Nichols, causing his death, were “unqualified, untrained, and unsupervised” and the beating was the “direct and foreseeable product of the unconstitutional policies, practices, customs, and deliberate indifference of the City of Memphis and its police officials.”
 The suit also compared Nichols’ beating to the murder of Emmett Till, calling the officers who beat him “a modern-day lynch mob.”

 “Unlike Till, this lynching was carried out by those adorned in department sweatshirts and vests and their actions were sanctioned – expressly and implicitly – by the City of Memphis,” the suit said.

 Family attorney Ben Crump said the suit should serve as a message to police around the country.

 “This landmark lawsuit is not only to get the justice for Tyre Nichols in the civil courts but it is also a message that is being sent to cities all across America who have these police oppression units that have been given the license by city leaders to go in and terrorize Black and brown communities,” said Crump at a news conference.

 Ex-Memphis police officers decertified

 The four ex-Memphis police officers charged in the death of Nichols will never work as enforcement in the state of Tennessee again.